Houston's Spring Party Season Sets Records With Millions and Millions Raised — The Society Scene Gets Hotter

 This spring party season proved to bring not only the busiest ever month of charitable fundraisers, but also a rollicking run of high six and seven figure fundraisers.
 With it all serving as a testament to the generous philanthropy that is such an integral part of Houston’s social fabric.

-Big winners PaperCity already reported on include the Memorial Hermann Foundation Gala ringing in $4.8 million; Houston Classical Charter School “Foundational Dinner” earning $1.75 million; Houston Grand Opera’s “Mirror Ball” raising $1.3 million; Holocaust Museum Houston’s Lyndon Baines Johnson Moral Courage Award dinner bringing in $1.3 million; Texas Children’s Hospital “An Evening With Legends” dinner earning $1.25 million; the University of St. Thomas gala coming in at $1.8 million; MD Anderson Cancer Center’s “Conversation with a Living Legend” evening at $1.5 million; the Bayou Bend weekend of partying at $1 million; “A Celebration of Reading” pulling in more than $2 million for the Barbara Bush Houston Literacy Foundation; Memorial Park Conservancy “The Park Ball” recording a record $1.25 million in proceeds and the Alley Theatre “Dial M for Murder” gala raising a cool $1.2 million
+Big winners PaperCity already reported on include the Memorial Hermann Foundation Gala ringing in $4.8 million; Houston Classical Charter School “Foundational Dinner” earning $1.75 million; Houston Grand Opera’s “Mirror Ball” raising $1.3 million; Holocaust Museum Houston’s Lyndon Baines Johnson Moral Courage Award dinner bringing in $1.3 million; Make a Wish Foundation raised $1.7 million, Victory rang in $1.5 million for cancer research in Houston, and the JDRF “Promise Ball” rocked $2.8 million in proceeds.

+Texas Children’s Hospital “An Evening With Legends” dinner earning $1.25 million; the University of St. Thomas gala coming in at $1.8 million; MD Anderson Cancer Center’s “Conversation with a Living Legend” evening at $1.5 million; the Bayou Bend weekend of partying at $1 million; “A Celebration of Reading” pulling in more than $2 million for the Barbara Bush Houston Literacy Foundation; Memorial Park Conservancy “The Park Ball” recording a record $1.25 million in proceeds and the Alley Theatre “Dial M for Murder” gala raising a cool $1.2 million

+Make a Wish Foundation raised $1.7 million, Victory rang in $1.5 million for cancer research in Houston, and the JDRF “Promise Ball” rocked $2.8 million in proceeds.

 Now let’s take a look at more of the notable events that made this Houston spring party season a record breaking one: